 The English Football League is responsible for setting the standards, values and expectations of all Clubs in relation to equality, inclusion and diversity.
 Football is for everyone; it belongs to, and should be enjoyed by anyone who wants to participate in it, whether as a player, official, staff member or spectator.

 The aim of Rochdale AFC Equality Policy is to promote our own equality objectives and in doing so, help to ensure that everyone is treated fairly and with respect.
 All Rochdale AFC representatives should abide and adhere to this Policy and to the requirements of the Equality Act 2010.
 In doing so, we are working towards being legally compliant in relation to equality legislation.

 Rochdale AFC commitment is to promote inclusion and to confront and eliminate discrimination whether by reason of age, gender, gender reassignment, sexual orientation, marital status or civil partnership race, nationality, ethnicity (race), religion or belief, ability or disability, pregnancy and maternity and to encourage equal opportunities.
 These are known as ‘protected characteristics’ under the Equality Act 2010.

-This Policy is fully supported by the Board of Rochdale AFC and James Mason CEO is responsible for the implementation of this policy.
+This Policy is fully supported by the Board of Rochdale AFC and Chairman Simon Gauge is responsible for the implementation of this policy.

 Rochdale AFC will ensure that it treats everyone fairly and with respect and that it will provide access and opportunities for all members of the community to take part in, and enjoy, its activities.
 Every staff member, Board member, official, spectator, fan and visiting teams an be assured of an environment in which their rights, dignity and individual worth are respected, and in particular that they are able to work and watch football in an environment without the threat of intimidation, victimisation, harassment or abuse.